|

 So, just connect a light bulb to a coil of wire, place a short powerful

-magnet in the coil, then spin the magnet fast.
+magnet in the coil, then flip the magnet fast.
 The faster you spin the

 magnet, the higher the voltage pump-force becomes, and the brighter the